Integration with YARN supports scheduling and running Apache Ignite nodes in a YARN cluster.

-All configurations are handled through environment variables or property file.
-Following configuration parameters can be optionally configured.
+All configurations are handled through environment variables or the property file.
+The following configuration parameters can be optionally configured.

 The HDFS path to the Apache Ignite config file.

-The directory which will be used for saving Apache Ignite distributives.
+The directory which will be used for saving Apache Ignite distribution.

-The hdfs directory which will be used for saving Apache Ignite distributives.
+The HDFS directory which will be used for saving Apache Ignite distribution.

 The HDFS path to libs which will be added to classpath.

 The number of megabytes of RAM for each Apache Ignite node.
 This is the size of the Java heap.
 This includes on-heap caching if it is used.

 The amount of memory necessary for all data regions, with padding for JVM native overhead, interned Strings, etc. This setting should always be adjusted for nodes that are used to store data, not just for pure computations.
 Memory requested to YARN for containers running an Ignite node is the sum of IGNITE_MEMORY_PER_NODE and IGNITE_MEMORY_OVERHEAD_PER_NODE.

 IGNITE_MEMORY_PER_NODE * 0.10, with a minimum of 384